heinzwittenbrink/getting-to-know-1-point-5-graz/index.md

 - Achieving climate neutrality in the city according to a path compatible with the 1.5 degree target
 - Linking climate protection with climate justice from the local to the international level
-- Transforming the city as a component of a comprehensive transformation
+- Transforming the city as a component of a global transformation

 ## Activities